devbrewai/ai-fraud-detection-cross-border-payments/README.md

 # Cross-Border Payments Fraud

-**Open-source research case study** from Devbrew demonstrating fraud detection and OFAC sanctions screening for cross-border payments.
+**Open-source research case study** from [Devbrew](https://www.devbrew.ai) demonstrating fraud detection and OFAC sanctions screening for cross-border payments.

 This reference pipeline combines public datasets (IEEE-CIS, PaySim, OFAC) with modern ML and API tooling to:

-- Detect fraud in **card-not-present (CNP) transactions**
+- Detect fraud in **card-not-present (CNP) transactions** using trained ML models
-- Screen sender/receiver names against **OFAC Sanctions Lists** with fuzzy matching
+- Screen transaction parties against the **OFAC Sanctions Lists** with fuzzy-matching techniques
-- Generate fraud risk scores with explainability, **targeting sub-200ms latency**
+- Deliver explainable fraud risk scores in real time, with a latency target of **sub-200ms**

-**What's included:**
+**Planned deliverables:**

-- Training notebooks for fraud modeling and sanctions matching
+- Notebooks for building and training fraud detection models and sanctions screeners
-- FastAPI inference service
+- A FastAPI service for real-time model inference
-- Next.js demo UI with real-time scoring
+- A demo UI with fraud scores and explainability outputs
-- Documentation and reference architecture (ROI framing planned)
+- Documentation and reference architecture

-> [!WARNING]
+_This case study is in active development._

-> **For research/educational use only** — not production-ready.
+> [!WARNING] > **For research/educational use only** — not production-ready.
 >
 > Models trained on IEEE-CIS data are restricted to **non-commercial use**.
 > Production deployments require retraining on proprietary or licensed datasets.